 First, give this a listen.
 Five glorious minutes of rock & roll awesomeness in the form of “Baba O’Riley” from The Who.
 I mean, the opening organ alone… fantastic!
 Then: the outfits, Pete’s aggressive tambourine playing, and… wait for it… Roger starts singing.
 Dude!
 Plus, the gratuitous presentation of butts and arm helicoptering.
 It’s really just so… delicious.
 As is the baba ganoush recipe below, so listen and read on.

 Anything with tahini, garlic, and lemon is on my “go” list, but until two days ago, I’d never made baba ganoush myself.
 I love when my dad makes it, but eggplant and I have a rocky relationship.
-Melissa Urban put out the challenge to nosh on a veg we don’t usually eat, so I revisited my ol’ purple pal.
+But I decided to challenge myself to eat vegetables I don’t usually eat, and I revisited my ol’ purple pal.

 This recipe is pretty fool-proof.
 I tried it with just 2 tablespoons tahini but it really needs the full 1/4 cup to sing.